zuk38/SquareRoot/.github/issue_template.md

 - [ ] I have added a detailed description
 - [ ] I have assigned a Description label (enhancement / bug / etc.)
+- [ ] I have assigned a contributor
 - [ ] I have added a Milestone (if applicable)